ALTIS: Modernizing GPGPU Benchmarking: Background and Related Work

-One observation is that the utilization of many components is relatively small even though many applications in Rodinia consist of multiple kernels.
-For example, average GPU component utilizations looks very similar for benchmarks such as gaussian, huffman, nw, and myocyte.
-Many hardware components are also not fully stressed to achieve maximum utilization.
-This is because Rodinia consists of higher-level applications, instead of microbenchmarks targeting specific components such as SHOC.
-The majority of kernels in each benchmark are not designed to target a specific GPU component.
+\autoref{fig:rodinia} shows the average utilization rate and their standard deviation of the different functional components and the memory hierarchy for each application in Rodinia.
+A key observation is that many components have low utilization; even those comprising multiple kernels.
+Moreover, average GPU component utilization looks \emph{very similar} for many benchmarks, such as \texttt{gaussian}, \texttt{huffman}, \texttt{nw}, and \texttt{myocyte}.
+Many hardware components are not stressed to achieve maximum utilization, stifling research into improving those components.